Indian Women in the History of Yoga

 Labanya Palit was another 20th-century Indian yoga teacher who played a significant role in promoting yoga among women.
 Not much else is known about her, except that she published a women’s manual of 40 asanas, Shariram Adyam (A Healthy Body), in 1955, the only known copy of which is hidden and sadly forgotten in The National Library of India in Kolkata.
 Labanya’s approach integrated traditional yogic values with moderns needs, encouraging women to embrace a daily practice of yoga for optimal health and spiritual growth.

 The legacy of Indian women in the history of yoga is one of quiet strength, enduring wisdom and transformative influence.
-By remembering and honouring these women, we not only give them their rightful place in history but also inspire future generations to carry forward the spirit of equality and spiritual empowerment that lies at the heart of yoga.
+By remembering and honouring these women, we not only give them their rightful place in history, but also inspire future generations to carry forward the spirit of equality and spiritual empowerment that lies at the heart of yoga.

 Amazing women who should never be forgotten!